visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 `onViewportChange` called when the viewport changes or all tiles in the current viewport have been loaded.

-Functions passed as a JSON to this callback function:

-- `getRenderedFeatures`: calculates the features rendered in the current viewport.
-- `getVisibleTiles`: retrieves the visible tiles in the current viewport.

 Remarks

 * It is not recommended to call these function every time `onViewportChange` is executed, instead, use a debounce function.